Yb1ku/SAEs-for-Sentence-BERT/docs/index.md

 > ⚠️**WARNING** <br>
 > This page is still under construction.

-This codebase exists to provide a simple environment for :
+This codebase exists to provide a simple environment for:

 - Training Sparse Autoencoders (SAEs) on Sentence-BERT embeddings.
 - Analyzing the features obtained from the SAEs.